Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations: Further my studies and specialise which will aid in a higher level salary and more job opportunities.
+    - <u>Outline your long-term career aspirations:</u> Further my studies and specialise which will aid in a higher level salary and more job opportunities.
 Whether it be in Backend Development or Frontend Development.
 There are good courses at CodeSpace and AIE.
-    - Describe how these align with your interests and skills: CodeSpace has given me a good foundation on frontend development and abit of backend thus I have the basic skills which I can use as good foundation when specialising at another institution.
+    - <u>Describe how these align with your interests and skills:</u> CodeSpace has given me a good foundation on frontend development and abit of backend thus I have the basic skills which I can use as good foundation when specialising at another institution.

 ### Part 4: Action Plan